BattleFishManMc/paper-troubleshoot/README.md

 A solution to this could be to alter your water stream to build up items, maybe with a trapdoor and hopper clock, and then release all items at the same time to flow over the hoppers together.

-If you're too lazy to make this modification to your water stream, you can configure Paper to not cooldown the hopper all the time.
+Or you can configure Paper to not cooldown the hopper.

 In `paper.yml` set the following:
 ```yaml